lcbb/PRISM_analysis/README.md

 * Process PRISM images

 	Unzip the files and add the folder locaton to MATLAB search path.
 Change `params.parentFolderForAnalysis` in `main.m` to the location of the folders with raw images, and run `main.m`.
-	Processed images will be saved at the path specified by'params.outputImgsPath'.
+	Processed images will be saved at the path specified by `params.outputImgsPath`.

 * Analysis